Karl Urban

 Karl Urban as Eomer

-Following this breakthrough, Karl's Hollywood career soared.
+After this breakthrough, Karl's Hollywood career took off.
 He appeared alongside Gabriel Byrne in the horror film "Ghost Ship," portraying Munder.
-Subsequently, he took on the role of Vaako in "The Chronicles of Riddick," starring alongside Vin Diesel as the main protagonist.
+Next, he took on the role of Vaako in "The Chronicles of Riddick," starring alongside Vin Diesel.
 He then portrayed the Russian villain Kirill in the thriller "The Bourne Supremacy," co-starring with Matt Damon.

 Karl Urban in The Chronicles of Riddick